 Increasing load to extreme levels, beyond expected operational capacity

 Data quantity plays a vital role in any system.
 Volume testing checks risks like data loss and slow response times that might lead to system failures or create a bad user experience.
 These risks might occur when your system deals with — or is expected to deal with — a large volume of data.

 Verifying the load capacity of your application is critical before you release your product, or when you need to scale it up in real time, which is exactly what volume testing helps with.
 Although volume testing tools are typically time-consuming and complex to work with, the benefits tend to outweigh the challenges.
 Implementing concepts like traffic replay can reduce such challenges.

 Determine your system’s capacity

-With volume testing, you can estimate the amount of data your system can handle before it crashes.
+With volume testing, you can estimate the amount of high volume data your system can handle before it crashes.
 Being aware of your system’s capacity helps you create scalability plans with accuracy, as you’re now able to make informed decisions rather than educated guesses.

 Identify weak spots in your system